 Alex admits that there are good Muslims, but there's also political Islam that's evil.

-And so he decides that what he's going to do is he's going to get up from the desk and go to a big map, and he's going to show the spread of Islam on the map.
+And so he decides that what he's going to do is he's going to get up from the desk and go to a big map and he's going to show the spread of Islam on the map.

 When Alex gets back, he tries to claim that Liberal's point was that Alex is pretending that Islam is expansionist, but it's really Christianity that's expanding, which wasn't what Liberal was saying at all.

-I suspect that this is one part Alex just trying to save face about that blow-up we just listened to, and another part of him having no ability to synthesize information that people are giving to him.
+I suspect that this is one part, Alex, just trying to save face about that blowup we just listened to, and another part of him having no ability to synthesize information that people are giving to him.

-White American men shouldn't be allowed to do something while at the same time telling people why the Islamic nation shouldn't be allowed to do something.
+It is funny that he exemplifies why white American men shouldn't be allowed to do something while at the same time telling people why the Islamic nation shouldn't be allowed to do something.

 These are the things, too, that really are important to understand.